getsentry/webvitals.com/docs/contributing/guide.md

 - [ ] Follow conventional commit format
 - [ ] Submit descriptive pull request

+## Getting Help

+- **Documentation**: Check these docs first
+- **GitHub Issues**: For bugs and technical problems
+- **GitHub Discussions**: For questions and general discussion

 Thank you for contributing to WebVitals.com!
-Your efforts help make web performance analysis more accessible and actionable for developers worldwide. 🙏
+Your efforts help make web performance analysis more accessible and actionable for developers worldwide.